JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

     mutate(word = tolower(word))
 ```

 So what this chunk does is it reads in file called `joey.csv` that I have saved in a folder called `data`.
-It then filters the data by keeping just the vowels with primary stress, removing diphthongs and /ɹ/, and removing a couple stopwords.
+It then filters the data by keeping just the vowels with primary stress, removing diphthongs and /ɹ/, and removing a couple stop words.
 Then it changes all the words so that they're lowercase.

 ## Building a basic scatterplot